Brian Frisselle: Early career

 Frisselle was born into a racing family, spearheaded by his grandfather and father Brad; an IMSA GT Championship GTU class champion and an overall winner at the 1977 12 Hours of Sebring.
 As such, Brian began competing in karts at a young age, kicking off his racing career at the Jim Hall Kart Racing School in Ventura County, California at the age of ten.
 Following a family move to New Hampshire, Brian and brother Burt began competing in snowmobile racing, an activity befitting their new place of residence.

-In 2002, however, Brian returned to the track, taking part in the Formula Dodge National Championship for a pair of races.
-With an initial career goal of competing in the IndyCar Series, Frisselle climbed the American open-wheel racing ladder, competing in the Formula Dodge National Championship in 2003.
+In 2002, however, Prisselle returned to the track, taking part in the Formula Dodge National Championship for a pair of races.
+With an initial career goal of competing in the IndyCar Series, he climbed the American open-wheel racing ladder, competing in the Formula Dodge National Championship in 2003.
 2004 saw Frisselle compete full-time in the new Formula BMW USA championship, alongside the Star Mazda Championship.
 In the former, he scored two podium finishes, including a season-high second at Road America, en route to a sixth-place championship finish.
 Frisselle was also forced to miss the second race at Circuit Gilles Villeneuve after suffering a neck sprain in a crash.